lambdafu/swarm-doc/README.md

 #### Scheme 10: Event

 Events are the powerhorse of operational CRDT.
 The first half of the UUID specifies a timestamp.
 The second half the origin of the timestamp.
-Together, the UUID specifies a Lampson-timestamp (local clock).
+Together, the UUID specifies a Lampson timestamp (local clock).

 The variety further clarifies the type of clock (Base64 calendar `MMDHmS`, Logical, Epoch).
+Logical timestamps are essentially a counter that is incremented irregardless of wall clock.
+Base64 calendar time is somewhat human-readable in the RON text encoding.
+And finally, epoch is the number of seconds since Jan 1st, 1970.

+The origin is usually a username, or a session or replica identifier.

+By using calendar time and a username, for example, these particular Lampson timestamps also provide some additional useful information that at the very least provides some context, for example when inspecting the data during debugging or analyzing the protocol stream.[🔗](http://swarmdb.net/articles/lamport/)

 #### Scheme 11: Derived